 “My passionate sense of social justice and social responsibility has always contrasted oddly with my pronounced lack of need for direct contact with other human beings and human communities.
 I am truly a lone traveler and have never belonged to my country, my home, my friends, or even my immediate family, with my whole heart; in the face of all these ties, I have never lost a sense of distance and a need for solitude.” ~ Albert Einstein

 What is an Aspie?

-An "Aspie" is another name for a person who has been diagnosed with Asperger's Syndrome.
+An "Aspie" is another name for a person who has been diagnosed with Asperger Syndrome.
 Although the 'said' disability is considered an abnormal mental health condition, in fairness to those who have the diagnosis, they are actually more normal than most people think.
-There are thousands upon thousands of people who have this condition.
+There are thousands upon thousands of people who have this structure of thinking.
 Considered extremely bright, obsessive compulsive and socially awkward, these individuals have a hard time adapting and conforming to the 'said' normal world.

-The distinction between men and women with Asperger's is that men tend to be overly task oriented, brilliant, socially impaired, and less talkative inadvertantly showing the syndrome more whereas women with Asperger's seem to fly under the radar, masking their distinction by appearing reserved, quiet and intelligent although sometimes having their head in the clouds type of personality.
+The distinction between men and women with Asperger is that men tend to be overly task oriented, brilliant, socially impaired, and less talkative inadvertantly showing the syndrome more whereas women with Asperger seem to fly under the radar, masking their distinction by appearing reserved, quiet and intelligent although sometimes having their head in the clouds type of personality.

 Do Not Feel Sorry For Them ...
 Applaud Them

 Preoccupation With One or Two Areas of Concentration

 Few Friends and Usually Ostracized

 Absent Minded or Head in the Clouds Personality